AntoineGagnon/ImageEditor/README.md

 # ImageEditor

-This is my 2017 university group projec made with [Cyril Nb] This application was made to combine our knowledge of Android development with image processing.
+This is my 2017 university group projec made with [Cyril Nb].

+This application was made to combine our knowledge of Android development with image processing.

 # Documentation